redchillipadi/ebuild-overlay/README.md

 * media-libs/robin-map-0.6.2 - A C++ implementation of a fast hash map and hash set using robin hood hashing
 * media-tv/kodi-raspberrypi-17.6 - Kodi is a free and open source media-player and entertainment hub
 * media-video/raspberrypi-omxplayer-9999 - Command line media player for the Raspberry Pi
-* net-misc/ccminer-2.3.1 - CUDE Miner Project
+* net-misc/ccminer-2.3.1 - CUDA Miner Project
 * net-misc/nheqminer-0.5c - Nicehash Equihash Miner
 * sci-physics/box2d-2.3.2 - A 2d physics library